tmobile/magentaA11y/_checklist-native/modal.md

 - Tapping outside the modal to close can not be the only option for screen reader users when the modal covers other content

 ### Name
-- Programmatic name describes the purpose of the alert dialog
+- Programmatic name describes the purpose of the modal
-- For alerts and modals, the programmatic name is the title of the alert/modal.
+- By default, the programmatic name is the title of the modal.

 - **Android Views**
-  - Use Android view component `AlertDialog` for the alert, its default accessibility behavior will cover the programmatic name by using the title text.
+  - Use Android view component `AlertDialog` for the modal, its default accessibility behavior will cover the programmatic name by using the title text.
 - **Android Compose**
-  - Use composable `AlertDialog` which uses the title as the programmatic name
+  - Use composable `AlertDialog`, `ModalBottomSheet` or other native composable as modal.
+A title view need to used as the programmatic name.

 ### Role
-- Required: Screen reader user is confined inside a modal, communicating an alert/modal is present.
+- Required: Screen reader user is confined inside a modal, communicating an modal is present.

 - **Android Views**
-  - Android view component `AlertDialog` has the dialog role defined
+  - Android view component `AlertDialog` has the dialog role defined for using as modal
 - **Android Compose**
-  - Composable `AlertDialog` has dialog role defined
+  - Composable `AlertDialog` has default role defined
+  - Composable `ModalBottomSheet` has default role defined

 ### Groupings
-- If you are implementing a native alert, do not modify native grouping logic
+- If you are implementing a native modal, do not modify native grouping logic
-- If you require a custom alert, follow the steps below.
+- If you require a custom modal, follow the steps below.

 - **Android Views**
   - `ViewGroup`